kristykov/kristykov/README.md

 ## Some projects:
 - [RSlang](https://rs-lang-rs-school.netlify.app/) / Application for learning 3600 most useful English words.
 App has 2 games and user's dictionary.
 [Repo](https://github.com/kristykov/rslang)
+- [Christmas tree decoration](https://kristykov.github.io/Christmas-project/dist/) / A single page web application for decorating a Christmas tree.
+Pick any decorating toys you like, and use them for your own custom Christmas tree.

 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px"> Get In Touch
 Whether you have a question or just want to say hi, I’ll try my best to get back to you!